Scientific Name: Mellisuga helenae

 It is common for people all over the world to mistake an insect, the Hummingbird Moth, with the Bee Hummingbird.
 The Hummingbird Moth is a wonderful insect that resembles a hummingbird in appearance and behavior.

-Another less common error is to mistake the Bee Hummingbird for the Bumblebee Hummingbird of Mexico.
+Another less common error is to mistake this hummingbird for the Bumblebee Hummingbird of Mexico.
 This hummingbird has been proven to be slightly larger.

 Make No Mistake